Maryport and Carlisle Railway: Private stations

 There were two private stations on the line, at Dovenby and at Crofton;

 A private railway station owned by a lady is a novelty even amongst such novelties...
-About 3 miles north of Cockermouth, in the parish of Bridekirk, lies the beautiful Dovenby Hall.
+About 3 mi north of Cockermouth, in the parish of Bridekirk, lies the beautiful Dovenby Hall.
 This charming residence and the adjoining estate are the property of Mrs. Ballantyne Dykes, and that lady has had built for her own use and enjoyment a small railway station on her estate.
 The station is, therefore, absolutely a private one.
 It is no toy station, either, but a real practical one, and its several rooms and platform are just as well fitted up, and just as properly used, as those of more pretentious stations.
 There is a booking-office which issues tickets when required, though certainly the "booking-clerk" is not overtaxed, nor has he ever any of the rush familiar to his confrères at Liverpool Street or Waterloo.
 There is a miniature waiting-room that is often used by the family in residence at the Hall, or by their guests.
-The small private station of "Dovenby" is on the system of the Maryport and Carlisle Railway, whose whole extent of railway lines does not amount to 50 miles.
+The small private station of "Dovenby" is on the system of the Maryport and Carlisle Railway, whose whole extent of railway lines does not amount to 50 mi.
 The private station we are speaking of lies upon what is known as the Derwent branch of the line, and lies between the two more important stations of Papcastle and Dearham.
 In the summer time Dovenby station is quite a delightful spot, and much more attractive to the traveller than most larger stations.

 There is another private railway station on the little line that connects Carlisle and Maryport, beside the one already mentioned existing at Dovenby.
 This second one is at the village of Crofton, near Wigton.
-Crofton Hall lies about three miles from the latter town, and its owner is Sir Musgrave Brisco Bart., who enjoys the rights and privileges pertaining to the ownership of a private railway station on his estate.
+Crofton Hall lies about 3 mi from the latter town, and its owner is Sir Musgrave Brisco Bart., who enjoys the rights and privileges pertaining to the ownership of a private railway station on his estate.
 His station is in all respects a private one, not being open to the public at all.
 When you travel along the line from Carlisle to Curthwaite and get out at the latter station, you are then only a mile away from the pretty private station at Crofton, which is called after the owner's place.
 It is a very nice spot to possess, both the residence and the station.
 But it would not be true to say that Crofton, despite all its charm and beauty, is actually the prettiest of the private stations dealt with in this article.

 Preservation

 Only one piece of original Maryport and Carlisle Railway rolling stock survives; No. 11 6w Full Third, built in 1875 is preserved on the Chasewater Railway amongst other significant vintage stock.
-Unlike most vintage 1800s carriages, this one has been preserved with its original underframe because it was sold to a colliery in the 1930s.
+Unlike most vintage 19th-century carriages, this one has been preserved with its original underframe, because it was sold to a colliery in the 1930s.
 It is currently awaiting restoration to start with most of the body being intact.